jlanga/mPuma-Galaxy/README.md

   * NGS: QC and manipulation; FASTQ groomer
   * Bowtie2

-* Galaxy tools already installed but need some configuration:
+* Galaxy tools included in a default Galaxy installation but need some configuration:
   * NGS RNA analysis; De novo assembly; trinity: uncomment in tool_conf.xml

 * Extra galaxy tools that need to be installed (most likely through the tool shed):